slynn1324/unifi-cloudflare-ddns/README.md

 - `Service`: choose dyndns
 - `Hostname`: the full subdomain and hostname of the record you want to update (e.g. `subdomain.mydomain.com`, `mydomain.com` for root domain)
 - `Username`: the domain name containing the record (e.g. `mydomain.com`)
-- `Password`: the Cloudflare API Token you created earlier
+- `Password`: Concatenate the appropriate KEY and the Cloudflare API Token you created earlier.  e.g., <KEY><HOSTNAME>.
+The Key must be exactly 8 characters.
 - `Server`: the Cloudflare Worker route ~`<worker-name>.<worker-subdomain>.workers.dev`~
   - as of Unifi Network 7.0.25 this needs to be `<worker-name>.<worker-subdomain>.workers.dev/nic/update?hostname=%h&myip=%i`.